 - Do you have unexplained aches and pains?

 - Are you experiencing houghts of death or suicide?
 (If so, please seek help immediately: Suicide crisis lines)

 Keep in mind that these symptoms have to have persisted for at least two weeks.
 Your doctor, psychologist, counsellor, or psychiatrist will likely ask you about this.
 If you are curious about what criteria doctors, psychologists, counselors, and others use to determine if you are depressed, click here for the official ICD-10 and DSM-5 symptoms of depression.

 Although being depressed feels hopeless, there are steps you can take to make yourself feel better.
-Often, part of depression is that people get trapped in a cycle of rumination where they obsess over finding depression quizzes and trying to figure out whether they are depressed and asking themselves, “Why am I so depressed?” rather than taking a more mindful approach.
+Often, part of depression is that people get trapped in a cycle of rumination where they obsess over asking themselves “Am I depressed?” and then, if so, “Why am I so depressed?” rather than taking a more mindful approach.

 In a mindful approach we accept that the depression is here and take some steps to improve things so that it will get at least a little better.
 I strongly recommend the book, “The Mindful Way through Depression: Freeing Yourself From Chronic Unhappiness”.
 It is written by the current leading experts in mindfulness-based cognitive therapy (try saying that three times fast).
 What I like about the paperback edition over the kindle edition is that it comes with a CD that has guided meditations although I think you can download the meditations with the kindle edition somehow.
 What I found revolutionary about this book is that, rather than fighting depression, it advocates a mindful approach that I think is more effective in the long run in achieving a peaceful relationship with oneself.

 Based on this “Am I Depressed” Test, hopefully you now have a good idea whether or not you are depressed.
 However, taking an “Am I depressed” quiz is just the start.
 If you are depressed, now comes the hard work of getting through your depression.